dean0x7d/pybinding/docs/tutorial/shape_symmetry.rst

 -----------

-To create a graphene nanoribbon, we'll need a shape to give the finite width of the ribbon while the infinite length is achieved with translational symmetry.
+To create a graphene nanoribbon, we'll need a shape to give the finite width of the ribbon while the infinite length is achieved by imposing translational symmetry.

 .. plot::
     :context: reset